Jerrydotpy/EpikCordGuide/docs/others/git.md

 ---
 title: Installing Git
-description: How to install GIT - Pycord Guide
+description: How to install GIT
 ---

 # :fontawesome-brands-git: Git